+44 (0)20 7822 1200

 Bruce is the head of employment at 2TG, and a part-time Employment Judge.
 His practice encompasses employment law, employment related commercial disputes, and personal injury claims, often with an employment dimension.

 He is described by Legal 500 as “excelling in his forensic approach” and “a real master of the detail”, who has “a wealth of experience on all different aspects of employment law”.
 Chambers & Partners singles him out for his “calm authority with clients”.
 For several years, the directories have listed him as a leading junior for both employment and personal injury, describing him as a “highly polished advocate”, with an “attractive and effective cross examination style”.
-He is currently shortlisted for the Finance Monthly Global Award 2016 in the category of Labour & Employment.

 In the High Court, he is often instructed in restrictive covenant disputes, matters raising issues of breach of confidence and contractual claims involving senior executives.
 In tribunals, he is regularly instructed in substantial and factually complicated discrimination claims, whistleblowing cases and TUPE disputes.
 Bruce combines his employment expertise with an in-depth knowledge of personal injury law, making him well placed to advise on issues overlapping both jurisdictions, including stress, bullying and harassment claims, and the circumstances in which subsequent claims are considered an abuse of process.
 He appeared in the Court of Appeal in Dickins v O2 IRLR 58, the leading recent appellate case on occupational stress.